Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular templates: Results

-In this subsection we discuss the results obtained when inference is performed with quasi-circular non-precessing waveforms.
-The results for both Gaussian and zero-noise are collected in Tab.~\ref{tab:inject:alig}.
+In this subsection we discuss the results obtained when inference is performed with quasicircular nonprecessing waveforms.
+The results for both Gaussian and zero noise are collected in Table~\ref{tab:inject:alig}.

 Examples of the recovered waveforms in frequency domain are shown in Fig.~\ref{fig:spec}.
 The figure suggests that the most informative portion of the signals is up ${\lesssim}200$~Hz~\cite{Gamba:2020wgg}.
-In this frequency range, the injected data (solid lines) appear well reproduced by the best quasi-circular waveform (colored region, corresponding to 90\% \ac{ci}); the agreement worsen for the largest simulated eccentricities which are clearly not contained within the 90\% \acp{ci}.
-At higher frequencies the merger waveform is captured only for the smallest eccentricity and for the non-eccentric binary, while the other two recoveries predict an earlier merger than the injection.
+In this frequency range, the injected data (solid lines) appear well reproduced by the best quasicircular waveform (colored region, corresponding to 90\% \ac{ci}); the agreement worsens for the largest simulated eccentricities which are clearly not contained within the 90\% \acp{ci}.
+At higher frequencies the merger waveform is captured only for the smallest eccentricity and for the noneccentric binary, while the other two recoveries predict an earlier merger than the injection.
 This qualitative analysis already suggests that the chirp mass inferred from early frequencies overestimates the injected one.
+Therefore, later in the text, we distinguish between low ($e \lesssim 0.01$) and high ($e \gtrsim 0.05$) eccentricity cases.

-Figure~\ref{fig:a_snr_loss} summarizes the loss of matched-filtered \ac{snr} due to the use of the quasi-circular spin-aligned templates in the analyses of the eccentric signals.
-We define the \ac{snr} loss $\Delta\rho= \rho_{\rm inj}-\rho_{\rm rec}$ as the difference between the \ac{snr} of the injected template $\rho_{\rm inj}$ and the \ac{snr} recovered with quasi-circular template $\rho_{\rm rec}$.
+Figure~\ref{fig:a_snr_loss} summarizes the loss of matched-filtered \ac{snr} due to the use of the quasicircular spin-aligned templates in the analyses of the eccentric signals.
+We define the \ac{snr} loss $\Delta\rho= \rho_{\rm inj}-\rho_{\rm rec}$ as the difference between the \ac{snr} of the injected template $\rho_{\rm inj}$ and the \ac{snr} recovered with quasicircular template $\rho_{\rm rec}$.
 The \ac{snr} loss increases with the eccentricity, raising from ${\sim}2\%$ for $e=0.01$ to ${\sim}25\%$ for $e=0.1$.